-It’s no secret that body modifications are one of the most popular ways that people across the country choose to express themselves.
+It’s no secret that body modifications are one of the most popular ways that people across the country choose to aesthetically express themselves.
 Just like fashion, changing hairstyles and makeup –body piercings offer people a great form of self-expression without the long-term commitment of tattoos.
-Oral piercings look cool and are highly-desired by people of all ages but as a tattoo and body shop professional, it’s important to understand the risk of oral piercings complications.
-In addition to general swelling and discomfort, when oral piercings are not done correctly there can be major consequences for your client and your shop.
+Oral piercings look cool and are highly-desired opens in a new window by people of all ages but as a tattoo and body shop professional, it’s important to understand the risk of oral piercings complications.
+In addition to general tongue piercing swelling and discomfort, when oral piercings are not done correctly there can be major consequences for your client and your shop.
+Familiarizing yourself with these risks and proper tongue piercing aftercare can help you and your clients avoid unwanted results and expensive piercing gone wrong lawsuits.

 With a clear idea of everything that could go wrong, you can ensure that everyone in your shop does their best to minimize common oral piercings complications and that each client leaves your shop happy.
-Some of the most common risks involved with oral piercings include:
+Some of the most common dangers of tongue and oral piercings include:

 Oral Piercing Infections